PrestomediaLLC/fanstack/README.md

 > [!TIP]
 > The first parameter (payload) is required.
 Use `payload: void` when an action does not have a payload in.

+> [!TIP]
+> The payload parameter and return interfaces _must_ be placed in the `/fan/interfaces` folder and not reference anything outside that folder.
+The genertor scoops up all those interfaces and includes them with the generated Angular service.

+> [!TIP]
+> You can use primitive types or inline JavaScript objects, too.

 ### The Generated Angular Service

-Run `fan generate`, and Fanstack builds `FuncService` right into your Angular app.
+Run `fan generate` and Fanstack will build `FuncService` right into your Angular app.
 Your frontend code is incredibly clean and completely typesafe.
+Your actions folder structure is transformed into namespaces within the service.

 File: `src/app/my.component.ts`